XGBoost4J-Spark Tutorial

 Data Preparation

 As aforementioned, XGBoost4J-Spark seamlessly integrates Spark and XGBoost.
-The integration enables users to apply various types of transformation over the training/test datasets with the convenient and powerful data processing framework, Spark.
+The integration enables users to apply various types of transformation over the training/test datasets with the convenient and powerful data processing framework: Spark.

 In this section, we use Iris dataset as an example to showcase how we use Spark to transform raw dataset and make it fit to the data interface of XGBoost.